schmidtseb/japanese-reader/arc42.md

 -   **Decision:** Use React's built-in Context API for state management instead of external libraries like Redux or Zustand.
 -   **Rationale:** The application's state complexity is manageable.
 Context API is sufficient, avoids adding another dependency, and is familiar to all React developers.
 The state is split into logical domains (App Data, UI, Settings) to optimize performance.
 -   **Consequences:** Less boilerplate than Redux.
 Performance could become an issue if state becomes highly complex and interconnected, but this is not currently the case.
+This approach is supplemented by using the component `key` prop to enforce resets of local component state, a necessary pattern when dealing with complex, stateful components.

 ### ADR 2: Client-Side Persistence with `IndexedDB`